 Keeping our patients and our care professionals healthy and safe

-Due to the limited number of COVID-19 tests available to all health care organizations, UT Health Austin COVID-19 (coronavirus) drive-through testing focuses on symptomatic healthcare personnel, patients who are known contacts of people who tested positive for COVID-19 through a test performed by UT Health Austin, and high-risk individuals who are referred to us by Austin Public Health and our partners in the Ascension/Seton system.
+UT Health Austin’s COVID-19 (coronavirus) drive-through testing focuses on symptomatic healthcare personnel, patients who are known contacts of people who tested positive for COVID-19 through a test performed by UT Health Austin, and high-risk individuals who are referred to us by Austin Public Health and our partners in the Ascension/Seton system.

 If you have symptoms that are worsening, including shortness of breath at rest, chest pain, persistently high fever despite fever-lowering medicine, confusion, lightheadedness, or the inability to eat or drink, call your doctor or go to the emergency room.
 If you are experiencing life-threatening symptoms, call 9-1-1 or go to an Emergency Room.